-Dental Public Health Assessments Blueprint
+Dental Public Health assessments blueprint

-HLO Academic examination (MSc) Appraisal using MSF/ written feedback DOPs e.g. Presentations, facilitation, teaching/ training etc Published report or paper Case Based Studies Discussion (CBD) ES, CS, AS and TPD reports Specialty specific Summative assessment/ College exams OSDPHA 1.
-Secure/create and interpret appropriate data to assess population health and well-being 2.
-Assess and interpret the evidence on risk and effectiveness to provide expert advice on interventions, programmes and services intended to protect and improve the oral and general health of populations and address oral health inequalities 3.
-Use strategic leadership skills to protect and improve the oral health of the population by working across the whole of the health and social care system including statutory and non-statutory bodies and organisations
+HLO Academic examination (MSc) Appraisal using MSF/ written feedback DOPs e.g. Presentations, facilitation, teaching/ training etc Published report or paper CBD ES, CS, AS and TPD reports College examination OSDPHA 5.1 Secure/create and interpret appropriate data to assess population health and well-being 5.2 Assess and interpret the evidence on risk and effectiveness to provide expert advice on interventions, programmes and services intended to protect and improve the oral and general health of populations and address oral health inequalities 5.3 Use strategic leadership skills to protect and improve the oral health of the population by working across the whole of the health and social care system including statutory and non-statutory bodies and organisations

-4. Influence, develop and implement strategy and policy as a specialty and in collaboration with partners to promote, maintain and improve oral health and general health 5.
-Improve oral health and reduce oral health inequalities at a community/population level 6.
-Identify, assess and communicate risks or hazards in the dental setting to protect the health of the public and provide an appropriate public health response 7.
-Advise on the development and monitoring of quality and outcomes of dental services
+HLO Academic examination (MSc) Appraisal using MSF/ written feedback DOPs e.g. Presentations, facilitation, teaching/ training etc Published report or paper CBD ES, CS, AS and TPD reports College examination OSDPHA 5.4 Influence, develop and implement strategy and policy as a specialty and in collaboration with partners to promote, maintain and improve oral health and general health 5.5 Improve oral health and reduce oral health inequalities at a community/population level 5.6 Identify, assess and communicate risks or hazards in the dental setting to protect the health of the public and provide an appropriate public health response 5.7 Advise on the development and monitoring of quality and outcomes of dental services

-The academic learning needed by registrars is usually, mainly delivered through a formal academic course(s) ie a masters courses, provided by recognised academic institutions with summative assessments and the award of a nationally recognised qualification or credit.
+The academic learning needed by registrars is usually mainly delivered through a formal academic course(s) i.e. a master's course, provided by recognised academic institutions with summative assessments and the award of a nationally recognised qualification or credit.
 The formal taught component should be completed within the first two years of training if not held on entry to training.